 First, as we said earlier, it is important to properly differentiate BIM and PLM.
 We must keep in mind that they are two distinct but complementary principles.
 This particular complementarity allows for a complete management of the infrastructure over the whole project cycle

 At think project!
 France (formerly Lascom AEC) we conducted research projects to implement a “PLM-BIM” meta-model via our software application.
 This “PLM-BIM” application makes it possible to use as input the IFC file to generate all the tree views and technical objects in the PLM sense.
-Depending on the modifications or evolutions of documents and data within the PLM, the global IFC file can be automatically updated.
+Depending on the modifications or evolutions of documents and data within the PLM software, the global IFC file can be automatically updated.
 Moreover, in addition to the benefits of BIM and PLM, the “PLM-BIM” application brings additional benefits due to the complementarity of these concepts!